 * * *

 Inari winced and opened his eyes.
 Everything was blurry and the midday sun above was hot and painfully bright.
-He was sitting upright against an uneven solid lump, his hands tied behind his back by cables that bit into his wrists, though it was the jagged masonry and twisted lengths of steel upon which he perched that hurt more.
+He was sitting upright against an uneven solid lump, his hands tied behind his back by cables that bit into his wrists.
+He decided it was the jagged masonry and twisted lengths of steel on which he perched that hurt more.
 Every joint in his body ached and every muscle felt like one huge blackened bruise.

 His vision slowly began to clear.
 Inari gingerly turned his gaze and became aware of a man in a hat standing by the roadside, watching him through mirrored shades.